Richard Crashaw: Musical settings

 Crashaw's verse has been set by or inspired musical compositions.
-Elliott Carter (1908–2012) was inspired by Crashaw's Latin poem "Bulla" ("Bubble") to compose his three-movement orchestral work Symphonia: sum fluxae pretium spei (1993–1996).
+Elliott Carter was inspired by Crashaw's Latin poem "Bulla" ("Bubble") to compose his three-movement orchestral work Symphonia: sum fluxae pretium spei (1993–1996).
 The festival anthem Lo, the full, final sacrifice, Op.
-26, composed in 1946 by British composer Gerald Finzi (1901–1956) is a setting of two Crashaw poems, "Adoro Te" and "Lauda Sion Salvatorem"—translations by Crashaw of two Latin hymns by Thomas Aquinas (c.
-1225–1274).
-"Come and let us live", a translation by Crashaw of a poem by Roman poet Catullus (84–54 BC), was set to music as a four-part choral glee by Samuel Webbe Jr. (1770–1843).
+26, composed in 1946 by British composer Gerald Finzi is a setting of two Crashaw poems, "Adoro Te" and "Lauda Sion Salvatorem"—translations by Crashaw of two Latin hymns by Thomas Aquinas.
+"Come and let us live", a translation by Crashaw of a poem by Roman poet Catullus, was set to music as a four-part choral glee by Samuel Webbe Jr..
 Crashaw's "Come Love, Come Lord" was set to music by Ralph Vaughan Williams.
-Excerpts from "In the Holy Nativity of our Lord" were set by American composer Alf Houkom (b.
-1935) as part of his "A Christmas Meditation" (1986, rev. 2018) for SATB choir, synthesizer and piano.
+"A Song" was set by Kenneth Leighton in his "Lord, When the Sense of Thy Sweet Grace", commissioned by Ampleforth Abbey choir (1977).
+Excerpts from "In the Holy Nativity of our Lord" were set by American composer Alf Houkom as part of his "A Christmas Meditation" (1986, rev. 2018) for SATB choir, synthesizer and piano.
 "A Hymn of the Nativity" was set as "Shepherd's Hymn" by American composer Timothy Hoekman in his 1992 set of three songs entitled The Nativity for soprano and orchestra.